 Title III includes two types of subgrants to LEAs.
 First, are "formula" subgrants available to LEAs (or a consortium of LEAs) that generate at least \$10,000 under a formula established in the Title III law.
 These subgrants must be used to support ELs in learning English and meeting state academic standards.
 (See Section I below - these funds will be referred to as "Title III EL funds.")
 Second, are "targeted" subgrants SEAs might award to LEAs that experience a significant increase in immigrant children and youth and should provide immigrant children with enhanced instructional opportunities.
-(See Section II below - these funds will be referred to as "Title III below - these funds will be below - these funds wi
+(See Section II below - these funds will be referred to as "Title III Immigrant funds.")